agraef/midizap/README.md

 ^CC48= CC16~    # translate to encoder when shifted
 ~~~

-**NOTE:** To keep things simple, only one shift status is available in the present implementation.
-Also, when using a shift key in the manner described above, then its status is *only* available internally to the midizap program; the host application never gets to see it.
-If your host software does its own handling of shift keys (as most Mackie-compatible DAW software does), then it's usually more convenient to simply pass those keys on to the application and have it take care of them.
+To keep things simple, only one shift status is available in the present implementation.
+Also note that when using a shift key in the manner described above, its status is *only* available internally to the midizap program; the host application never gets to see it.
+If your host software does its own handling of shift keys (as most Mackie-compatible DAWs do), then it's usually more convenient to simply pass those keys on to the application.
 However, `SHIFT` comes in handy if your controller simply doesn't have enough buttons and faders to control all the essential features of your target application.
 In this case the internal shift feature makes it possible to double the amount of controls available on the device.
 For instance, you can emulate a Mackie controller with both encoders and faders on a device which only has a single set of faders, by assigning the shifted faders to the encoders, as shown above.

 # Jack-Related Options